Mary Magdalene (2018 film)

 Mary Magdalene is a 2018 biblical drama film about the woman of the same name, written by Helen Edmundson and Philippa Goslett and directed by Garth Davis.
 It stars Rooney Mara, Joaquin Phoenix, Chiwetel Ejiofor, and Tahar Rahim.

 The film had its world premiere at the National Gallery in London on February 26, 2018.
 It was released in the United Kingdom on March 16, 2018, by Universal Pictures, in Australia on March 22, 2018, by Transmission Films, and in the United States on April 12, 2019, by IFC Films.
-It is the last film score completed by composer Jóhann Jóhannsson before his death.
+It is the last film score completed by composer Jóhann Jóhannsson before his death, created in collaboration with fellow Icelander Hildur Guðnadóttir.

 Plot

 In the year AD 30 when Judea was under the control of the Roman Empire, a woman named Mary from the small town of Magdala begins to follow Jesus of Nazareth.
 Her family and father try to interfere with her departing from her home, but she sends them away.
 She accepts baptism from Jesus and accepts his charge for her and the other apostles to baptize in the name of the Father.
 She appears to be fully as one with the other apostles in asserting the authority of the spirit of Jesus working through her on behalf of the followers of Jesus.

 This causes conflict with the other, male disciples, including Saint Peter.
 Mary follows Jesus all the way to the Crucifixion and Resurrection.
 She tries to tell other disciples but they dismiss her.
 Peter says she weakened the group and Jesus and they part ways, with Mary vowing to carry on the message with her own voice.

 In the closing captions, Mary is first identified as having been wrongly called a common prostitute by the early church in the first millennium.
-In the third millennium, she has come to be accepted as one of the followers of Jesus who was among the twelve apostles and together with them.